© Railway Wonders of the World 2024 | Contents | Site Map | Contact Us | Cookie Policy

 The “Orient Express”

 The story of this famous express running across Europe from London to Istanbul.
 It forms a railway link between thirteen countries and connects Calais with Istanbul.
 It ranks as the oldest of Europe’s transcontinental expresses.
 The original “Orient Express” began running between Paris and Vienna in 1883.
 To-day the route includes many of the most important cities in Central and South-Eastern Europe.
-This is the sixth article in the series Famous Trains.

 Famous Railway Centres: 1 - York

 A description of the working of this important northern junction.
 One of the largest and most important railway centres.
 The railway importance of York is due largely to its situation midway along the east coast main-line from London to Edinburgh, 188¼ miles from King’s Cross and 204½ miles from the Waverley Station, Edinburgh.
 Under the roof of York Station are two of the longest platforms of Great Britain, one of which measures 1,701 ft.
 Just outside the main station there are vast marshalling yards.
 Traffic here is controlled by a huge locomotive yard signal-box which contains probably the longest mechanical locking-frame in existence, having 295 signal-levers in one row.
-This is the first article in the series Famous Railway Centres.

 London’s First Railways